vincordian/barebone-networking/README.md

-For the scallywags using my code:

-Use Network.new, you can omit the parenthesis like:
-Network.new {
-Name = "Test"
-ClientFunction = function()
-  print("Hello World")
-end
-}
+Use network.new

+Read types for... types

+Server can't provide client functions & vice versa

-Networks with the same name will hook up to eachother, this is how the client & server communicate.
+Networks with the same name will be able to communicate

-Setup the server within 5 seconds of the client, that's the threshold to stop WaitForChild, you can edit this.
+More notes inside the module itself